shahrushabh/rushabh/content/project/hadoop.md

 +++

-Data analysis using different software of hadoop eco system, including HDFS, MapReduce, Pig Scrips, and Spark.
-Each experiment listed below targets specific feature of the respective technologies.
-MapReduce programs take different formats of input files for analysis including simple text files, sequence files and json files.
-Each project name is linked to its source code.
+Data analysis using different tools of hadoop eco system, including HDFS, MapReduce, Pig Scrips, and Spark.
+Each experiment listed below targets specific tool of the eco system.

 ### Projects
 * MapReduce projects: